 TRC has played a key role in the growth of Touch Rugby in Singapore, supporting the Touch Association of Singapore (TAS), the formation of a new governing body Touch Singapore (TSG) and helping other clubs become established.
 TRC hosts the annual TRC Touch Trophy, which in 2019 had 70 teams from across Asia and Australia participate.

 Commitment To Our Parents

 It’s not only the children’s rugby and touch development we support but also our PARENTS!
-Every Sunday we have parent groups who train to compete in the TAS League.
+Every Sunday we have parent groups who train to compete in the TSG League.
 Read all about our parent and coach teams Touch MAD, Coffin Dodgers and Old Dogs, New Tricks HERE.

 Commitment To Our Players

 TRC holds 4 major tournaments a year all through the efforts of our volunteers.
 In 2019 we successfully held the TRC Junior Cup in May, the TRC Cup in September, the Clifford Chance Touch Trophy in October, and the Singlife Girls Rugby TRC Cup in December.
 Along with TRC hosted tournaments, we also participate in a number of overseas tours and tournaments through the year.